Links

 AI SUPPORT

-How to use Magic Column?
+How to use AI?

-Are GPT features free?
+Are AI features free?

 You have a limited number of trial calls.
 But you can add your own token generated by Open AI, and we won't limit your calls.

-How use my own GPT token?
+How use my own GPT key?

 • For Mac OS: “/Users/%username%/Library/Application Support/tabula/latest/config/app.yaml”